oayanda/Migration-_To_The_-loud_With_Containerization.-Part-1---Docker_-_Docker-_Compose/project_20.md

 Step 2: Deploy the MySQL Container to your Docker Engine

-Once you have the docker image, move on to deploy a new MySQL container
+Once we have the docker image, move on to deploy a new MySQL container

 ```bash
 # Create a mysql container